 Thank you for considering ministry with our men and women in uniform, our veterans and their families.
 This is a special and unique ministry in an environment that has similarities to other ministries but also has unparalleled aspects that serving in a military context provides.

 Last Updated: October 16, 2017

 Some Basic Contract Information:

 Priests are contractors who work for the government while receiving their faculties from the largest archdiocese in the World.
-The Archdiocese for the Military Services (AMS) is responsible for the spiritual wellbeing of all Catholics serving in our armed forces as well as personnel serving overseas on military bases and installations.
-It also oversees the priests serving in our Veterans Affairs at the many hospitals throughout the world.
+The Archdiocese for the Military Services (AMS) is responsible for the spiritual wellbeing of all Catholics serving in our armed forces as well as civilian personnel serving overseas on military bases and installations.
+Most Veterans Affairs (VA) positions are GS but there are a number of VA contract positions at the many hospitals throughout the world.

 Priests under contract have a “non-personal services” agreement with the Federal Government.
 Unlike a Government Service (GS) position which comes with a salary, benefits, vacation, and medical; a Non-Personal Services Contract is a fee for service contract for the delivery of Religious Ministry.
 Usually, these are divided into Units.
 Each unit is roughly equivalent to an hour of work, so a Sunday Mass would be considered a unit.
 Hearing Confessions for an hour would be considered a unit.
 Religious Counseling would be considered a unit.
 Etc. Contract priests on military facilities in full time positions usually contract for 40 units for week.
 Part time positions are anywhere from 20-30 units per week.